Lamborghini Huracán

-The Lamborghini Huracán (Spanish for "hurricane"; [uɾaˈkan]) is a sports car manufactured by Italian automotive manufacturer Lamborghini replacing the previous V10 offering, the Gallardo.
-The Huracán was revealed online in December 2013, making its worldwide debut at the 2014 Geneva Auto Show, and was released in the market in the second quarter of 2014.
+The Lamborghini Huracán (Spanish for "hurricane"; [uɾaˈkan]) is a mid-engine, two-seater sports car made by Lamborghini from 2014 to 2024.
+Revealed online in December 2013, the Huracán made its worldwide debut at the 2014 Geneva Auto Show and was released to the market in the second quarter of 2014, replacing the Gallardo.

 Name

 The Huracán's name (huracán being the Spanish word for hurricane) is inspired by a Spanish fighting bull.
 Historic Spanish fighting bulls have traditionally provided the names of most Lamborghini car models.
 Huracán was a bull known for its courage that fought in 1879.